cjsanderson17/iqtesting/README.md

     - Progress bar visuals
   - Code
     - Finalise form in which data is saved - currentlyincludes text for me to read
+    - Clean up functions
+    - Clean up css

+Other things:
+  - No internet connection when data sent?
+  - Check Display in all different window sizes
+  - Randomise answer placement